okfn/ecportal-server-setup/installation.rst

       bash ./install_frontend_services.sh | tee frontend_install.log

- 3. This will prompt you for a password for the `okfn` user if you are running this on a separate machine to the backend.
+ 3. This will prompt you for a password for the `ecportal` user if you are running this on a separate machine to the backend.

 This will install and configure nginx, apache and CKAN.